 Toll credits do not generate new money.
-Instead, they can be used as a "soft match" substitute for the nonfederal share of most highway and public transportation projects, reducing the burden on states and freeing funding for other transportation projects.
+Instead, they can be used as a "soft match" substitute for the non-federal share of most highway and public transportation projects, reducing the burden on states and freeing funding for other transportation projects.

-Develop, maintain, and implement robust analytical tools capable of supporting all manner of agency activities, including regional planning, federal and state air quality conformity; federal, state, and regional equity analyses; regional project performance assessment and federal and state performance monitoring; and, federal, state, and regional scenario analysis.
-Develop, maintain, and implement robust mapping tools and data capable of supporting all manner of agency activities, including communicating with key stakeholders in an efficient, effective, and engaging manner.
-Federal and state air quality statutes rely heavily on regional travel demand models and other analytical tools to forecast the impact of transportation projects and policies on the environment.
+- Develop, maintain, and implement robust analytical tools capable of supporting all manner of agency activities, including regional planning, federal and state air quality conformity; federal, state, and regional equity analyses; regional project performance assessment and federal and state performance monitoring; and, federal, state, and regional scenario analysis. - Develop, maintain, and implement robust mapping tools and data capable of supporting all manner of agency activities, including communicating with key stakeholders in an efficient, effective, and engaging manner.

+- Federal and state air quality statutes rely heavily on regional travel demand models and other analytical tools to forecast the impact of transportation projects and policies on the environment.
 MTC, as the Metropolitan Planning Organization (MPO), must use analytical tools that meet the requirements of these statutes.
-MTC uses the regional travel model, a regional land use model, as well as GIS tools to perform this work.
-California Senate Bill 375 requires MPOs to develop a Sustainable Communities Strategy as part of the Regional Transportation Plan that meet greenhouse gas (GHG) emission targets set by the California Air Resources Board.
-MTC, as the MPO, is required to use both analytical and visual tools to quantify and visualize the impact of transportation projects and policies on greenhouse gas emissions.
-Federal, state, regional, and local governments all have a keen interest in ensuring that transportation funds are distributed in an equitable manner.
-MTC uses the full complement of analytical tools, including the travel model, land use model, and GIS, to support robust equity analyses.
-Federal, state, regional, and local governments all have an interest in implementing an effective and efficient transportation system.
-MTC, cities, counties, and transit agencies use our analytical tools and data including airport access planning.
+MTC uses the regional travel model, a regional land use model, as well as GIS tools to perform this work. - California Senate Bill 375 requires MPOs to develop a Sustainable Communities Strategy as part of the Regional Transportation Plan that meet greenhouse gas (GHG) emission targets set by the California Air Resources Board.
+MTC, as the MPO, is required to use both analytical and visual tools to quantify and visualize the impact of transportation projects and policies on greenhouse gas emissions. - Federal, state, regional, and local governments all have a keen interest in ensuring that transportation funds are distributed in an equitable manner.
+MTC uses the full complement of analytical tools, including the travel model, land use model, and GIS, to support robust equity analyses. - Federal, state, regional, and local governments all have an interest in implementing an effective and efficient transportation system.
+MTC, cities, counties, and transit agencies use our analytical tools and data to support project, corridor, and regional-level planning studies, including airport access planning.

-Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency;

-- Increase the safety of the transportation system for motorized and non-motorized users; - Increase the security of the transportation system for motorized and non-motorized users; - Increase the accessibility and mobility of people and for freight; - Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns;
+- Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency; - Increase the safety of the transportation system for motorized and non-motorized users; - Increase the security of the transportation system for motorized and non-motorized users; - Increase the accessibility and mobility of people and for freight; - Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns; - Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight;